Leavitt Hunt: Biography

 Leavitt Hunt purchased his own estate at nearby Weathersfield Bow and became a gentleman farmer.
 Hunt was particularly interested in the rare breeds of Dutch cattle that he raised, as well as the white pine forests he propagated on his estate, which he dubbed Elmsholme.
 During his retirement as a farmer, Hunt also became an inventor, with several patents for new plows.

 As far as is known, neither Hunt nor his companion Baker ever showed much interest in the photographic medium after their journey.
 Their prints are rarely seen, very scarce, and are among the most valuable early photographic images.
 Hunt's personal album is now in the collection of the Bennington Art Museum, Bennington, Vermont.
 Baker's album evidently disappeared.
 The collection of photos presented to Egyptologist Richard Lepsius is housed at the Museum Ludwig's AgfaPhoto-Historama in Cologne, Germany.

-Hunt's personal negatives are believed lost, but the prints he made became the property of his brother Richard Morris Hunt.
-They are now preserved in the Richard Morris Hunt Papers at the American Architectural Foundation in Washington, D.C.
+Hunt's personal negatives are believed lost, but the prints he made became the property of his brother Richard Morris Hunt and were donated to the American Institute of Architects.
+The photos are now at the Library of Congress, Prints & Photographs Division in Washington, D.C.
 A 1999 show at the American Architectural Foundation's Octagon Museum showcased Leavitt Hunt's 1853 journey.
 Entitled "A Voyage of Discovery: The Nile Journal of Richard Morris Hunt", the exhibition consisted of seventy of Leavitt Hunt's original photographic prints, as well as drawings and watercolors by Richard Morris Hunt from the museum's Prints and Drawings Collection.

 Some of Leavitt Hunt's personal prints were donated by his family after his death to the Library of Congress, where they are part of the permanent photographic collection.
 There are also a few original prints from this early Middle East trip in the Hallmark Photographic Collection and at the George Eastman House in Rochester, New York.
 Harvard University's Harrison D. Horblit Collection of Early Photography also owns several of the works by Hunt and Baker.